 We encourage children to talk about where they live, their environment, their families and past and present events in their own lives.
-They can explore and recognise the features of living things, objects and events in the natural and made world and look closely at similarities, differences, patterns and change.
+They can explore and recognise the features of living things, objects and events in the natural and made world looking closely at similarities, differences, patterns and change.
 They are encouraged to show an awareness of the purposes of some features of the area in which they live.
-We encourage children to talk about their observations, sometimes recording them and ask questions to gain information about why things happen and how things work.
-Our children begin to explore and select materials and equipment and use skills such as cutting, joining, folding and building for a variety of purposes.
-They are encouraged to use technology, where appropriate, to support their learning.
+We encourage children to talk about their observations sometimes recording them and asking questions to gain information about why things happen and how things work.
+Our children begin to explore, select materials and equipment and use skills such as cutting, joining, folding and building for a variety of purposes.
+They are encouraged to use technology where appropriate to support their learning.

 EXPRESSIVE ARTS AND DESIGN

-Young children learn through play and we therefore, promote learning through carefully planned, fun activities both in the indoor/outdoor environment.
+Young children learn through play and we therefore, promote learning through carefully planned, fun activities.